aniketsawant50/SCT_SD_2/README.md

-This is the basic number gussing game in java
-It is a basic gaming program without any gui
+It is the basic number gussing game in java without any gui